chronicle/GCTI/YARA/README.md

 # YARA Signatures

-This directory contains the currently open sourced YARA signatures from Uppercase.
+This directory contains the currently open sourced YARA signatures from GCTI.
 Each directory contains signatures specific to a particular malware/ tool family.

 Currently, the following signature sets include: